MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	`git clone https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst DP500`

-1. When the repository has been cloned, open the D drive in the file explorer to ensure the files have been downloaded.
-Do not close the command prompt window, you will use it in the next task, Deploy an Azure SQL Database.
+1. When the repository has been cloned, open the D drive in the file explorer to ensure the files have been downloaded. **Close the Command Prompt** window.

 ### Deploy an Azure SQL Database